AndriiDS/londons_fashionable_finds/README.md

 This project aims to analyse and visualise the trends and distribution of fashionable clothing stores in London.
 By leveraging open data sources and machine learning techniques, this project seeks to provide valuable insights for both customers and retailers in the fashion industry.

+## Live Demo

+You can test and view the ranking at the following link: [London Charity Vintage Shops](https://london-charity-vintage-shops.herokuapp.com/)

 ## Project Structure

 The project is organised into the following directories and files: